JWprogrammer/allegro-scraper/README.md

 ## Full documentation with all methods, parameters, filters and fields
 ### We will provide you with full documentation.
-### To buy the project, please contact: https://t.me/JWprogrammer
+### To start use the project, please contact: https://t.me/JWprogrammer